Some things are best done the old-school way, and email marketing is one of them.

-Although I agree that social media is great, and you should, by all means, use it as a part of your digital marketing campaign, but you should also understand that there’s no substitute to email marketing.
+Although I agree that social media is great, and you should, by all means, use it as a part of your digital marketing campaign, you should also understand that there’s no substitute for email marketing.

 Social media is an informative medium, while email is a transactional medium.
 You can’t trade their places as each one has its own unique value proposition.